harlantwood/Enlightened_Structure/API/index.md

 Definitions
 -----------

-In the examples below, *CONTENT_ADDRESS* is a SHA-512 of the content it represents.
+In the examples below, *ADDRESS_PATTERN* is a regular expression that matches common known cryptographic hash digest formats, eg SHA-1, SHA-512, etc.

 NodeMap
 -------